 Senior Language courses involve using language confidently and effectively to express and justify their own ideas and opinions, and support or challenge those of others, taking into account the cultural philosophies of the country in question.
 All languages are subjects approved for University Entrance.

 YEAR 11 FRENCH

-Entry requirements: Year 10 French

-Credits: 5 credits to complement independent course.
+Entry requirements: Year 10 French Credits: 5 Level 1 credits

 Course outline: Students will continue to develop skills acquired in Years 8-10, with a focus on travel, daily life in

 France, school life and entertainment.